6 Trials of the Weavers: Part 1

 Holly didn’t move.
 “Who are you?” she asked at last.

-Questioning, the cooing voice difted through the still air.
-Holly could see the mandables shift in what could have been a smile, or a threat.
+Questioning, the cooing voice drifted through the still air.
+Holly could see the mandibles shift in what could have been a smile, or a threat.
 Curious.
 Seeking knowledge.
 It is well you found me first.

 “What are you?”